 Mark LeVine is a Professor of Modern Middle Eastern History at the University of California, Irvine.
-He is the author of Heavy Metal Islam: Rock, Resistance, and the Struggle for the Soul of Islam.
+He is an expert in Middle East history and culture and is the author of Heavy Metal Islam: Rock, Resistance, and the Struggle for the Soul of Islam.

 Sam Smith: I guess a good place to start would be to ask how the BDS movement developed?